Wholesale Real Estate Contract: Template & FREE PDF Download

 How To Write A Wholesale Real Estate Contract

 Wholesale real estate contracts all follow and require the same format, so you can either use one you can find online or make your own.
-Just remember to include all main parts of the contract so the legality of it doesn’t become an issue.
+Just remember to include all main parts of the contract so its legality doesn’t become an issue.

 Some other factors that are essential to ensuring you have a legally binding wholesale real estate contract include:

-• Mutual Assent: Both parties must agree on the terms presented in the contract.
-For example, one party may make an offer and the other party will choose to accept that offer.
+- Mutual Assent: Both parties must agree on the terms presented in the contract.
+For example, one party may make an offer, and the other party may choose to accept that offer.
 This will allow both parties to make sure both ends are met.

-If these elements aren't present in the formation of your wholesale contract, then you may have an invalid contract on your hands.
+If these elements aren't present in the formation of your real estate wholesale contract, then you may have an invalid document on your hands.
 Don't spoil a great opportunity by missing these important concepts.

 Wholesale Real Estate Contract Template